 }

-Notice that after the shader_resources init() function, the loading of the two GLSL shader files would have begun.
+>>HERENotice that after the shader_resources init() function, the loading of the two GLSL shader files would have begun.
 At that point, it is not guaranteed that the loading operations are completed and the SimpleShader object may not have been created.
 However, the promise that is based on the completion of these operations is stored in the resource_map mOutstandingPromises array.
 For this reason, it is guaranteed that these operations must have completed by the end of the resource_map waitOnPromises() function.

 Modify SimpleShader to Retrieve the Shader Files

-With the understanding that the GLSL shader files are already loaded, the changes to the SimpleShader object are straightforward.
+>>HEREWith the understanding that the GLSL shader files are already loaded, the changes to the SimpleShader object are straightforward.
 Instead of synchronously loading the shader files in the loadAndCompileShader() function, the contents to these files can simply be retrieved via the text resource.

 Edit the simple_shader.js file and add an import from the text module for retrieving the content of the GLSL shaders.